I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 So I added three small things.

 First, a master index: 00.00 Index.md.
-One note listing every area and category, with a one-line description of what belongs there.
+It lists every area and category, with a one-line description of what belongs there.

 Second, area notes like 10-19 Personal & Admin.md.
 These link to the category folders and contain filing rules.
-For example: web clippings go to 81, not randomly into Learning just because I learned something from them.
+For example: web clippings go to 81, even if I learned something from them.

 Third, the same numbers across places.
-Obsidian and Documents now agree.
-This removes a surprising amount of friction.
+Obsidian and Documents now agree, which removes a surprising amount of friction.

 A filing system only works if the next action is obvious.
 If I have to stop and debate the philosophy of a PDF, the system has already failed.